 A Camp for Everyone

 Decades after their first stay, many visitors return to glimpse the camp that left an indelible mark on their lives.
-It hosts the oldest camp in the USA for children with disabilities.
-It was home to the Frederick County Outdoor Schools.
-It housed and trained OSS operatives before their deployment in World War II.
+Today, Greentop hosts the oldest camp in the USA for people with disabilities.
+Historically, other users included Frederick County Outdoor Schools and members of the United States and British Military.

-The Catoctin Recreational Demonstration Area (RDA) had been intended from its start to provide recreational opportunities to the most needy populations.
+The Catoctin Recreational Demonstration Area (RDA) had been intended from its start to provide recreational opportunities for a wide range of populations.
 Nonprofit organizations were tapped to operate the cabin areas.
-When the Maryland League for Crippled Children stepped forward to support the construction of the Catoctin RDA, they stayed one summer at Camp Misty Mount to test and review its construction.
+When The Maryland League for Crippled Children stepped forward to support the construction of the Catoctin RDA, they stayed one summer at Camp Misty Mount to test and review its construction.
 Following the lessons learned from that summer, the park continued with construction of a novel accessible camp, dubbed "Greentop."

 Rescuing the Trees and the Nation